michael-w-mann/bidwrangler-test/README.md

 Auctioneer tab users should be able to:
 - create new auction items, which all bidders should see them immediately
 - monitor all bids in real-time
-- see who is the current top bidders on items
+- see who is the current top bidders on each item

 *BONUS: I added a bid history tracker in the auctioneer tab, but I commented it out in case ya'll didn't want that